Volume 6 - Fire Weather Friends - The Life and Adventure of Sir Edelbert Spore

 A black gauntleted fist broke Spore’s nose before he even registered Silas move.
 The pain was blinding, but he had only lost a single hit.
 “Do NOT insult me!
 I have seven units with Immunity to Flamemancy of all kinds.
 My armor is fire resistant.
 Don’t forget, we have a Dirtamancer.”
 With a strong push, the warlord forced the caster into the burning hex.

 As Edelbert crossed the hex boundary, the blanket of smothering air was both unpleasant and interesting.
 His Dirtsense went wild as Matter all over the hex burst, Changed, flexed, and then disappeared.
 He had seen things burn before, this was something entirely different.
 The entire hex was shifting on a basic level, unlike anything else he had ever experienced.
 He would have focused to gain more knowledge but the warlord yelled from behind.

 “Focus Dirtamancer, place a shallow pit underneath the Zorak wearing the blue vest.
 That is the stack leader.”

-“Erfhole” cast Edelbert, and a large space opened beneath the feet of the Zorak stack.
+“Erfhole” cast Edelbert, and a deep space opened beneath the feet of the Zorak stack.
 The remaining bugs fell into the trap, most of them croaked on impact.